serviejs/servie/README.md

 * `trailers` The trailers as a `Headers` instance
 * `body` The request or response payload
 * `bodyUsed` A boolean indicating whether the body has been read
+* `bodyBuffered` A boolean indicating whether the body is buffered (e.g. string or buffer, not a stream)
 * `type` A shorthand property for reading and writing the `Content-Type` header
 * `length` A shorthand property for reading and writing `Content-Length` as a number
 * `started` Boolean indicating if a request/response has started